speechly/android-client/README.md

 ```

-Check out the [example repo filtering app](https://github.com/speechly/android-repo-filtering) for a demo app built using this client.
+Check out the [Speechle Android Client Example](https://github.com/speechly/android-repo-filtering) for a demo app built using this client.

 ## Documentation